We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Memory foam pillows

-Memory foam pillows, such as those that Milemont offer, provide similar support to latex and are available in numerous shapes, sizes, and lofts.
+Memory foam pillows, such as those that Brooklyn Bedding offers, provide similar support to latex and are available in numerous shapes, sizes, and lofts.

 Latex pillows are a suitable option for people who prefer an eco-friendly pillow that offers long-lasting durability.

-Although they come with a higher price tag, they may be good value over the long term.
-For people with latex allergies, or those put off by the smell of the material, there are plenty of alternatives available.
+Although they come with a higher price tag, they may offer good value in the long term.
+For people with latex allergies, or those put off by the smell of the material, there are plenty of alternatives available, including pillows made from synthetic and natural materials.